Acting Principal Legal Officer

 Sarah joined the ALRC in January 2020.
-As a Senior Legal Officer, Sarah contributes to the Inquiry process through high-level research, analysis and policy development.
+As a Principal Legal Officer, Sarah supports the President and Commissioners by leading the legal team for specific law reform inquiries.

 At the ALRC, Sarah has worked on the following Inquiries: